This material was developed and reviewed through the InTeGrate curricular materials development process. This rigorous, structured process includes:

 Strengths of the Module

-This module addresses soil sustainability in the context of land management and climate change.
-Students are engaged through an active learning environment (e.g. physical modeling, think-pair-share, and jigsaw exercises), encouraging critical thinking and reflection.
+Undergraduates explore soil erosion challenges in the context of agricultural land management and climate change.
+Soil erosion and solutions are explored through an active learning environment (e.g. physical modeling, think-pair-share, and jigsaw exercises), encouraging critical thinking and reflection.
 The entire process requires that students develop interdisciplinary thinking skills to synthesize how soil erosion relates to land management decision-making.

 Students investigate the basic interactions between Earth's spheres, a key component of which is the positive feedback between agricultural practices and the sustainability of soil as a vital resource.
 They apply systems thinking as they consider how predicted changes in climate will impact soil sustainability in their local area.